VawnDyu/VawnDyu/README.md

-# 💻 Vonne Dew Salig - Web Developer
+# 💻 Vonne Dew - Web Developer

 I'm a web developer with a strong interest in both web and game development.
 While my main expertise lies in building web applications, I'm also exploring visual novel game development as a creative outlet.
 I'm not a professional game developer (yet), but I'm passionate about learning and bringing interactive stories to life.